51Degrees/documentation/src/concepts/pipeline.md

 A **Pipeline** is a customisable data processing system.
 At the most basic level, input data is supplied in the form of [evidence](@ref Concepts_Data_Evidence).
-One or more [flow elements](@ref Concepts_FlowElements_Index) in the pipeline then use this [evidence](@ref Concepts_Data_Evidence) to populate data values that are required by the user.
+One or more [flow elements](@ref Concepts_FlowElements_Index) in the pipeline then perform processing based on that [evidence](@ref Concepts_Data_Evidence) and optionally, populate data values that are required by the user.

-The incoming [evidence](@ref Concepts_Data_Evidence) is usually related to a web request, for example the HTTP headers, cookies, the source IP address or values from the query string.
+The incoming [evidence](@ref Concepts_Data_Evidence) is usually related to a web request, for example the HTTP headers, cookies, source IP address or values from the query string.
 The [evidence](@ref Concepts_Data_Evidence) is carried through the **Pipeline** to the [elements](@ref Concepts_FlowElements_Index) by a [flow data](@ref Conepts_Data_FlowData) instance.
 The [flow data](@ref Conepts_Data_FlowData) structure encapsulates all input and output data associated